 - Valid tracking rate

-Amazon states that as a baseline rule, the seller should have an order defect rate of 1% or lower, a cancellation rate of 2.5% or lower, and a late shipment rate of 4% or lower.
+Amazon states that as a baseline rule, the seller should have an order defect rate of less than 1%, a cancellation rate of 2.5% or lower, and a late shipment rate of 4% or lower.
 If you struggle in keeping those numbers low, dig into the reasons and consider cutting under-performers (products that are high in returns or have the most complaints) from your inventory and switch to a more reliable shipping company to boost your ratings.
 We recommend you monitor those metrics daily.
 This is difficult and yet vital for sellers selling a large number of products in multiple Amazon countries.
 As warnings and those readings can pile up quickly and ultimately result in your account being suspended.

 Tip #4 Upload your tracking numbers

 As obvious as it may seem, this directly affects your valid tracking rate as a seller.
-However, as we’ve pointed out, common sense isn’t always common practice, and uploading the tracking numbers is one of those things what most sellers know but try to cut corners on.
+However, as we’ve pointed out, common sense isn’t always common practice, and uploading the tracking numbers is one of those things that most sellers know but try to cut corners on.

 For some items, sellers might think it’s not worth using carriers that provide a tracking number.
 Depending on the listing tool you use, it can be time consuming to have to manually upload every tracking number to Amazon.
 But bear in mind that the valid tracking rate is one of the direct measures of your account health; and in case of a suspension (especially when it’s caused by delivery issues), it’s best if the seller can provide a tracking number which has been uploaded to Amazon to back up your appeal.